vanus-labs/docs/user-manual/connectors/sink/mysql.md

 ---

 # MySQL Sink
-This document provides a brief introduction of the MySQL Sink.
+This document provides a brief introduction to the MySQL Sink.
 It is also designed to guide you through the process of running a MySQL Sink Connector.

 ## Introduction
-The MySQL Sink is a [Vance Connector][vc] that aims to handle incoming CloudEvents in a way that extracts the data part of the original event and delivers these extracted data to the MySQL database by using JDBC.
-You will need to create a database and the tables before using this Sink.
+The MySQL Sink is a [Vance Connector][vc] that aims to handle incoming CloudEvents in a way that extracts the data part of the original event and delivers these extracted data to a MySQL database using JDBC.
+Before using this Sink, you will need to create a database and a table.

 ## Handling incoming CloudEvent
 For example, if the incoming CloudEvent looks like this: